 My approach is one of nuance and balance, marrying practicality with tenderness: I offer teaching that is directly applicable to everyday life here and now, yet I am not afraid to touch into the intricacies of the heart and soul.
 My attitude balances positivity and acceptance, extending encouragement and a real belief that transformation and agency is possible for everyone, while acknowledging and respecting each person’s experiences and limitations, as well as the depth of difficult emotions.

 Most importantly, I offer myself with humor, authenticity and vulnerability.
 As a real and approachable human being with struggles, worries, and imperfections, I work with the practice of mindfulness every single day as a constant thread throughout my life.
 Practicing mindfulness with curiosity and a growth mindset has been without a doubt the chief source of growth and happiness in my adult life, and working with my own weaknesses and limitations is essential to my teaching, allowing me to practice what I teach and continually grow in compassion for myself and others.

-In my work with meditation and mindfulness, I have taught elementary students, high schoolers, international graduate students, adults in the foster care system, and other audiences.
+In my work with meditation and mindfulness, I have taught elementary students, high schoolers, moms, international graduate students, adults in the foster care system, and other audiences.
 I believe that training and practice in being more aware and compassionate (including to ourselves!) can be helpful, and even life-changing, to pretty much everyone!

 I live in Monterey, California with my husband, Adil, and I enjoy writing, swimming, biking, reading, cooking, taking photographs, and being outdoors.